 - 6. What is failure to appear under California Vehicle Code 40508?

-“Waiver” means a defendant:
+“Waiver” means that you:

-The benefits of a defendant waiving his presence include:
+The benefits of waiving your presence include:

 2. Are there exceptions to the 977 PC rule?